vstinner/vstinner.github.io/content/split_include_python38.rst

 painful.

-In Python 3.8, I created ``Include/cpthon/`` sub-directories to stop adding new APIs by mistake to the stable API, and I moved more private functions into the internal C API: ``Include/internal/`` directory.
+In Python 3.8, I created ``Include/cpthon/`` sub-directories to stop adding new APIs by mistake to the stable API.

+I moved more private functions into the internal C API: ``Include/internal/`` directory.

 I also converted some macros like ``Py_INCREF()`` and ``Py_DECREF()`` to static inline functions to have well defined parameter and return type, and to avoid macro pitfals.

+Finally, I removed 3 functions from the C API.

 .. image:: {static}/images/private_way.jpg
    :alt: Private way.
 Trespassers and those disposing rubbish will be prosecuted.